corl-team/xland-minigrid/README.md

 In depth description of all available benchmarks is provided [here (soon)]().

-**P.S.** Currently only one benchmark is available.
-We will release more after some testing and configs balancing.
-Stay tuned!
+**P.S.** Be aware, that benchmarks can change, as we are currently testing and balancing them!

 ## Environments 🌍